Romain-P/alpharite/releases/README.md

 Latest patched module is at the root of this folder.
 MergedUnity.dll have been patched for loading our customer AlphaRite.dll once the game started.
-For using AlphaRite, move both modules (MergedUnity & AlphaRite) inside `_Data/Managed` directory
+For using AlphaRite, move the 3 modules (MergedUnity, AlphaRite, Harmony) inside `_Data/Managed` directory